viewsetting/Attack4Good/README.md

-# Attack4Good: Poison attack for improving fairness metric
+# Attack4Good: Black-box Data Poisoning for Fairness

 This is the repository of the final project of MBZUAI ML701 Machine Learning.